Cardiac RehabilitationSkip to the navigation

 In cardiac rehab, you will learn how to:

-- Manage your heart disease and problems such as high blood pressure and high cholesterol.
+- Manage your heart problem and other conditions you may have such as high blood pressure and high cholesterol.

 - Exercise safely.